mcedit/mcedit2/doc/index.rst

-.. mceditlib documentation master file, created by sphinx-quickstart on Mon Jan 14 01:31:22 2013.
+.. mcedit2 documentation master file, created by sphinx-quickstart on Mon Jan 14 01:31:22 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mceditlib's documentation!
+Welcome to mcedit2's documentation!
 =====================================

 API Documentation: